-- Assisted over 400 complainants resolve allegations of unlawful housing discrimination in 325 successfully concluded lawsuits filed in state and federal courts.
+- Assisted almost 400 complainants resolve allegations of unlawful housing discrimination in 325 successfully concluded lawsuits filed in state and federal courts.
 Total financial recovery for plaintiffs, through settlements or awards, exceeds 11 million dollars - averaging over $33,000 per concluded litigation.

 - Conducted over thirty-five major fair housing testing surveys under contracts with various agencies, including the U.S. Department of Housing and Urban Development (HUD), The Urban Institute, the ARCUS Foundation, the U.S. Department of Justice, the Michigan Department of Civil Rights (MDCR), the Michigan State Housing Development Authority and the Michigan Association of Realtors.